 4. Dornoch, Sutherland

-Whether traveling as a family or a couple, there's plenty of other things to do here, too.
-Highlights include exploring nearby natural attractions such as the Loch Fleet National Nature Reserve, with its abundance of wildlife; taking a tour of the 13th-century Dornoch Cathedral; or checking out the infamous Witch's Stone, site of the country's last witch burning.
+Whether traveling as a family or a couple, there are plenty of other things to do here, too.
+Highlights include exploring nearby natural attractions such as the Loch Fleet National Nature Reserve with its abundance of wildlife; taking a tour of the 13th-century Dornoch Cathedral; or checking out the infamous Witch's Stone, the site of the country's last witch burning.

 Accommodation: Where to Stay in Dornoch